In This Article

 Attorneys want documents because dry ink doesn't lie.
 Your spouse can say to a mediator or in divorce court, "I paid for the mortgage out of separate monies, not marital funds," in an attempt to retain the total interest in the marital home, but documents can prove whether or not he is being truthful.
 So, you need to provide your attorney with any documents that tell the story of what has happened in your marriage financially and in any other way.

-When you are readying your documents you can provide paper copies or digital copies to your attorney and be sure to keep copies for yourself.
+When you are readying your documents, you can provide paper copies or digital copies to your attorney; be sure to keep copies for yourself.

-It’s important that you provide a complete and very organized file with all documents to your attorney.
-This will keep down confusion for the attorney and help make the negotiation stage of the divorce run more smoothly.
-Plus if you go to court, the more organized and complete your document file is the more supporting evidence you will have for your case.
+It’s important that you provide a complete and very organized file with all documents to your attorney which will help make the negotiation stage of the divorce run more smoothly.
+Plus if you go to court, the more organized and complete your document file is, the more supporting evidence you will have for your case.

 A best practice is organizing the documents into seven specific categories.

 Documents Related to Income

 - Your paycheck stubs from all sources of employment over the last year.
 If you are self-employed, provide income tax returns and any tax forms or business forms related to self-reported income.
 This should include documentation from any business you or your spouse held an interest in over the past three years.

 - Your spouse's paycheck stubs for the same period of time.
 Those check stubs will often show year-to-date earnings and deductions.

 - Documentation regarding business expenses if either you or your spouse is self-employed .
 These may include check registers, bank statements, canceled checks, payment receipts, financial statements, and profit and loss statements.

 - At a minimum, copies of your joint or individual tax returns, both state and federal, for the past three years